python/cpython/Doc/library/site.rst

 .. function:: getuserbase()

-   Returns the `user base` directory path.
+   Returns the "user base" directory path.

-   The `user base` directory can be used to store data.
+   The "user base" directory can be used to store data.
 If the global variable ``USER_BASE`` is not initialized yet, this function will also set it.